ascent12/drm_doc/03_vsync/03_vsync.md

 that was already there.

 So once we've finished drawing on our back buffer, we want to page flip it.
-This will be sure that we never show a partially drawn frame, swap buffers **during** the monitor read, and if we're too slow to draw the frame, the front buffer will remain unchanged.
+This will be sure that we never show a partially drawn frame or swap buffers during the monitor read, and if we're too slow to draw the frame, the front buffer will remain unchanged.

 Running our program through valgrind (just to slow it down), you'll see that